How we Handle and Publish Security Issues

 The cyber security experience of our specialists ranges back to 1996.
 We see it as our professional and ethical obligation to practice Responsible Disclosure to improve security and safety:

 - Vendors shall have the possibility to address issues as early as possible

 - Customers shall have the right to know about risks to handle them properly

 This document describes our vulnerability disclosure policy and process.
-We follow a Best Practice approach that has been established in the cyber security industry and followed by other organizations for years.
+We follow a Best Practice approach that has been established in the cyber security industry and followed by other organizations for decades (e.g. ENISA Coordinated Vulnerability Disclosure Policies in the EU).
 We prefer a responsible and coordinated disclosure.
 If you are a vendor working with us on a vulnerability disclosure, steps 3 and 4 are the most important for you.

 Vulnerability Disclosure Policy and Process

 Step 1: Coordinating with our Client

 If our teams at scip suspect or determine a security vulnerability or weakness within a customer project, we discuss the matter with our client and the legal teams to define an appropriate approach to handle the issue.